⚠️ IMPORTANT LEGAL DISCLAIMER

 The goal: Build concentrated positions in 3-5 category leaders, allowing time for these businesses to compound and deliver transformational returns.
-Every decision is documented—wins, losses, and lessons learned—making this approach accessible to any investor willing to be patient and disciplined.
+Every decision is documented—wins, losses, and lessons learned.

 Four-filter system requiring strong performance across all criteria.
 Subjective assessments, not objective ratings or recommendations.